Lake Merced Golf Club

-Tour events
+Tour Events

-Lake Merced was the site of the Swinging Skirts LPGA Classic for three years (2014–2016) and is now the host of the LPGA Mediheal Championship, held in late April.
+Lake Merced was the site of the Swinging Skirts LPGA Classic for three years (2014–2016) and was the host of the LPGA Mediheal Championship for many years.
 Lydia Ko won three of the first four events at the course (2014, 2015, 2018).
+More recently, the club hosted the final stop on Steph Curry's Underrated Golf Tour, the Curry Cup.